badosz0/badosz-bot/README.md

 ### Contributing

-If you want to contribute to Mike, [join support server](https://discord.gg/ZwPfRfp).
+If you want to contribute to Badosz Bot, [join support server](https://discord.gg/ZwPfRfp).